Lona44/ollama-lab-repo/README.md

 This is part of a broader cybersecurity lab project to simulate realistic enterprise attack surfaces and blue team visibility for LLM security research.

+### ⚠️ This file simulates a developer mistake.
+### DO NOT store secrets in system prompts or commit them to Git in real-world projects.

 ---

 ## 🛠️ Current Setup